Civil Litigation For Businesses

 What we do best is taking the matter off your shoulders and using our expertise to devise a winning strategy to settle the dispute as quickly and cost-effectively as possible.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective civil litigation advice and representation.
-Our many years of experience means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Forensic Accountants, Industry Experts, Insolvency Professionals, and Surveyors who can provide additional support to our Civil Litigation Department when required.
+Based in our Coventry city centre offices, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective civil litigation advice and representation.
+Our specialist solicitors have many years of experience means that we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Forensic Accountants, Industry Experts, Insolvency Professionals, and Surveyors who can provide additional support to our Civil Litigation Department when required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 What are the main components of litigation costs?